10 emerging writers receive $50,000 Whiting Awards

 - Ex-Playboy model sues to break silence on Trump

+“My sincere congratulations to the winners of the 2018 Whiting Award come from an intimate knowledge of the power and difficulty of the task,” she concluded.
+“Thank you for your work.”

+Honorees on Wednesday night included poet Tommy Pico, dramatist Nathan Alan Davis, poet-nonfiction writer Anne Boyer and nonfiction writer Esmé Weijun Wang.
+Other winners were novelists Patty Yumi Cottrell, Brontez Purnell and Weike Wang, poet Rickey Laurentiis and playwrights Antoinette Nwandu and Hansol Jung.

+The Whiting Foundation established the awards in 1985 to help writers fulfill the promise of “superior literary work.”
 Previous winners include Michael Cunningham, Jonathan Franzen and Jorie Graham.